 Size : 32 pages, 5.25" x 11.25" overall

 Binding : Bound by hand in a flutter book format with glued foredges

-Next entry : Moments no. 1 : The Librarian Made Us Do It
+Next book entry : Moments No. 1 : The Librarian Made Us Do It